-Rational thinking without God is not possible.
 Many people assume that they are able to think rationally without God.
 They think that they can trust their own reasoning.
 Many make their case that evolution could build and develop rationality through trial and error starting from basic survival instincts of finding food, avoiding danger, and finding a mate.
 This trial and error could over time develop reasonable thinking over many generations.
-However, this is not probable.

-First, I find that I must respond by leading unbelievers from a reasonable view of God to presenting the gospel of Jesus’s death, burial, and resurrection.
-Paul preached Jesus and the resurrection before the Epicureans and Stoics in Athens (Acts 17:18).
+First, the Bible reveals that the Christian can lead unbelievers from a reasonable view of God into presenting the gospel of Jesus’s death, burial, and resurrection.
+Paul preached a right view of God and then shared Jesus and the resurrection before the Epicureans and Stoics in Athens (Acts 17:18).

 Second, the unbeliever tries to reason in the futility of one’s mind darkened in understanding, because they are harden and callous in heart by lewdness and sexual impurity (Eph 4:17–19; cf. Rom 1:18–28).
 The apostle Paul knew the philosophers in Athens were suppressing the truth (Rom 1:20).
 However, he reasoned about what is not true about God to present the ultimate truth that God will judge the world by a man giving assurance by raising Him from the dead.
 Paul’s reasoning brought everyone again back to the gospel of Jesus’s resurrection (Acts 17:30–31).